Alumni Spotlight: Ewuare Osayande, ORIJIN, The Osayande Racial Justice Initiative

 Osayande: It was a life-affirming experience for me to be in Georgetown University’s Nonprofit Executive Management Certificate Program.
 Whether it was the presenters who shared with us the depths of their experience and knowledge, to the opportunities to engage and network with other leaders in the field, to Luisa and Kathy.
 They are not only excellent at what they do, but they are truly good people.
 Folks who will always show up and be the last ones to leave.

-A lot of people ask me, what is it like being a Chief Diversity Officer, and I say it’s kind of like being the vice principal at a bad high school, you’re always trying to put out some fire or fight.
-As a consequence, a lot of Chief Diversity Officers find themselves siloed in their organizations.
-So it was good for me to experience other executives and leaders in other capacities, and just have a chance to learn from them and be affirmed in their efforts to get it right.
+I really appreciated connecting and learning with other executives and leaders in other capacities, and just have a chance to learn from them and be affirmed in their efforts to get it right.
 It is that experience that gave me the confidence to pursue the consultancy.
 Having such a formidable foundation of best practices within the nonprofit world is an asset you can’t put a price tag on.
 So I would say to anyone who is reading this or considering the program, it will benefit you.
 No question.

 CPNL: What advice would you give to other professionals who are considering participating in the Certificate Program?